Khmelnytsky Uprising: Victims among the Ukrainian population

 I estimate that the number of infants alone who were found dead along the roads and in the castles reached 10,000.
 I ordered them to be buried in the fields and one grave alone contained over 270 bodies...
 All the infants were less than a year old since the older ones were driven off into captivity.
 The surviving peasants wander about in groups, bewailing their misfortune.

+Mass killings, emigration, growth in the number of refugees and rise in crime caused terrible devastation in Ukrainian lands.
+According to demographic estimates, the population of the region of Bratslav during the 1660s had decreased in comparison to the latter third of the 16th century.
+There and in the regions of Volhynia and Galicia the population had decreased almost by half by the 1650s.
+War led to the mass migration of local population to Moldova and into the Left Bank and Sloboda Ukraine.
+In addition, thousand of people were captured as esir by Tatars: in 1648 the number of captives captured by the nomads was said to be so high, that one nobleman would be exchanged for a horse, and one Jew - for a handful of tobacco.
+Throughout late 1654 and until spring 1655 the Tatar Horde, then acting in coordination with Polish forces, devastated 270 towns and villages in Podolia.
+During their campaigns in autumn 1655, Muscovite and Tatar armies devastated wide strips of land between Kyiv, Lviv and Kamianets-Podilsky.
+Famine and disease were widespread from the very beginning of the uprising in 1648, contributed by large numbers of troops amassing in localized areas around Ukraine.

 In popular culture

 The rebellion had a major effect on Poland and Ukraine.
 With Fire and Sword is a historical fiction novel, set in the 17th century in the Polish–Lithuanian Commonwealth during the Khmelnytsky Uprising.

 With Fire and Sword is also a Polish historical drama film directed by Jerzy Hoffman.
 The film is based on the novel With Fire and Sword, the first part in Henryk Sienkiewicz's The Trilogy.